rise-consulting/saxproject/README.md

 &#xa0;

-## 🎯 About ##
+## 🎯 About

-Eclectic is a Python web framework built for learning purposes and evolving for working on real projects.
+Saxproject is a Python web framework built for learning purposes and evolving for working on real projects.

 It's a WSGI framework and can be used with any WSGI application server such as [Gunicorn](https://gunicorn.org/).

 &#xa0;

-## ✨ Features ##
+## ✨ Features

 ✔️ WSGI compatibility\
 ✔️ Flask and Django style routing.\